subh007/atrium-docs-temp/ONOS-Fabric-16A/Software-Install-ONOS-Fabric-16A.md

 Importantly, we use the software switch to emulate the hardware switch, by replicating the same fowarding-table-pipeline defined in the [OF-DPA spec](https://github.com/Broadcom-Switch/of-dpa/tree/master/OF-DPA-2.0).
 This emulation is done with the help of ONOS, where we use "drivers" to talk to different OpenFlow switches.

-For hardware switches based on OF-DPA, we use the
+For hardware switches based on OF-DPA, we use the regular "ofdpa" driver

      <driver name="ofdpa" extends="default"
                 manufacturer="Broadcom Corp." hwVersion="OF-DPA.*" swVersion="OF-DPA.*">

-For software switches emulating OF-DPA, we use the
+For software switches emulating OF-DPA, we use the "ofdpa-cpqd" driver

      <driver name="ofdpa-cpqd" extends="default"
                 manufacturer="ONF"